Loe-zou/Final-Project/README.md

 # Final Project Outline

 The makeup for this project starts on Feb 10.
-The expectaion of completion would be 1 month from the start, ending on March 9.
+The expected time of completion would be 1 month from the start, ending on March 9.
 There will be a checkpoint or milestone discussion every Thursday during the period, through Google Calender invitation.
-The meeting time is subject to change upon negotiation in advance.
+The meeting time is subject to change upon negotiation in advance (either in person or online).

 ## Title
 Differential Gene Expression in TCGA within Stage II gastric cancer between asian and white using DeSEQ2.